Eremaea pauciflora: Description

 Eremaea pauciflora is an erect, spreading or densely foliaged and rounded shrub sometimes growing to a height of 2 m.
 The leaves are 2.9-7.9 mm long, 0.6-3.3 mm wide, linear to narrow egg-shaped with the narrower end towards the base.
 Sometimes one or 3 veins are visible on the lower surface.

 The flowers are orange and are borne singly or in pairs on the ends of long branches which grew in the previous year.
 The flowers have 5 sepals which are densely hairy on the outside surface and there are 5 petals, 2.5-5.7 mm long.
 The stamens are arranged in 5 bundles, each containing 17 to 47 stamens.
 Flowering occurs from July to January and is followed by fruits which are woody capsules.
 The capsules are 6-9.2 mm long, smooth and variable in shape.

 Taxonomy and naming

 Eremaea pauciflora was originally known as Metrosideros pauciflora, having been formally described in 1837 by the Austrian botanist, Stephan Endlicher.
 The first species to be given the name Eremaea was Eremaea fimbriata, described in 1839 by John Lindley who noted "E. pilosa is probably the plant named Metrosideros pauciflora by Endlicher."
 Eremaea pauciflora was formally described in 1917 by George Claridge Druce.

-The specific epithet (pauciflora) is derived from Latin words meaning "few" and "flower".
+The specific epithet (pauciflora) is derived from the Latin words paucus meaning "few" and flos, genitive floris, meaning "flower".

 In 1998 Roger Hnatiuk described three varieties: